-Over the last four years, the Domino's Pizza system has contributed approximately \$7.0 million to external charitable organizations in monetary and in-kind giving.
+Over the last four years, the Domino's Pizza system has directly contributed as well as helped raise approximately \$9.0 million to external charitable organizations in monetary and in-kind giving.

 Franchisee Involvement

 In addition to the work that we do in the community on a corporate level, we are proud to have the support of more than 2,000 franchisees around the world who choose to get involved with local charities to make a difference in their communities.
 Franchisees participate in numerous local programs with schools, hospitals and other charitable organizations, delivering pizzas and offering monetary support.
 Franchisees also support specific initiatives such as the Delivering the Dough fundraising card program.
 Launched in 2004, this program assists not-for-profit organizations in raising funds, and generated an estimated \$4.4 million for not-for-profits in its first year alone.